UK Council for Psychotherapy

 Sands of change, adaptation, transformation, new phase in life - psychotherapy and counselling in London, Camden, near Kings Cross

 Capacity To Change Alongside our sense of coherence, inner continuity and biology, we may want to develop the person we want to be, evolve as a person, change who and how we are (see also Navigating Between Being & Doing), our future supported by what we envision.
-Throughout our life we are constantly learning through our actions, which helps create our self.
+Throughout our life we are constantly learning through our actions, which helps create our self and sense of internal safety.
 Our brain creates neural pathways, associations, connections and as we change the way we think clear out what's no longer supportive (see also Releasing Ourselves & Letting Go), this opens up new pathways, new potential futures, which may also include redirecting our priorities, exploring other options, new possibilities.
 Allowing our imagination to run wild, the possibility of change - believing in it, can boost our discipline, determination to make things happen.

 By changing nothing, nothing changes.
 Tony Robbins